New York City

 Planning → Execution

 Captures context, reproduces steps, and formats bug reports automatically.
 Engineers get what they need to fix it.
-No back-and-forth.
+No back-and-forth, no lost detail.

 Friction → Flow

-Templated responses for common customer scenarios, stakeholder updates, and cross-team communications.
+Templated and AI-assisted responses for common customer scenarios, stakeholder updates, and cross-team communications.
 Consistency without the cognitive load.

 Repetition → Automation

-Frameworks for spinning up new programs: stakeholder maps, risk registers, dependency tracking, status templates.
+Frameworks for spinning up new programs and launches: stakeholder maps, risk registers, dependency tracking, status templates, workflow automation for internal operations.
 Start structured, not from scratch.

 Chaos → Structure

 The pattern: I treat my own workflow like a product.
 If I'm doing something twice, I'm building a system the third time.
-This is how small teams operate at scale — and how I bring founder discipline to any role.
+This is how small teams operate at scale — and how I bring founder discipline and AI-native operating leverage to any role.

 MongoDB Technical Program Manager